Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “To get more visits and leads with the content you produce, I recommend you spend 80% of your time promoting your content,” Jonathan Auffray of Growth Hackers told us.

 Does that sound crazy?
 It shouldn’t.
 We’ve already talked about how fierce the competition for clicks and attention is these days.
 The best blog post in the world can be buried on Google’s page 22 if it isn’t promoted effectively.

 To find success with content marketing then, more of your time needs to shift to promoting and distributing the content you create.

 Auffray says they use the 80/20 rule—spending 20% of their time creating content, and 80% promoting it.
 “To promote your content, make sure you distribute it in all the channels where your target audience is.
 Start by sharing it on social media and with your email list.
 Then, find other channels where your audience is.”

 Content distribution is as much about how targeted your audience is as it is about how big the audience is.
 One sure-fire way to get your content in front of a hyper-engaged audience is to weave it into the customer journey.

 “Many SaaS websites have a demo page, for example, that collects potential customers’ contact information,” explained Samantha Kohn of AutoVerify.
 “Once the customer completes the lead form, there’s a fantastic opportunity for content marketers to assist the sales process and showcase subject-matter expertise and product value—before the customer even speaks with the sales team.”

-If your customers reach a confirmation or thank you page after submitting their info, for example, Kohn recommends including a link to product-based content like a how-to or best practices for using the product guide.
+Suppose your customers reach a confirmation or thank you page after submitting their info, for example.
+In that case, Kohn recommends including a link to product-based content like a how-to or best practices for using the product guide.